Sean-Bin-Yang/xxxxx/README.md

-## REFINE: Trajectory Representation Learning via Closed-Loop Transcription
+## xxxxx xxxx

-This code is the official PyTorch implementation of our paper: REFINE: Trajectory Representation Learning via Closed-Loop Transcription.
+This code is the official PyTorch implementation of our paper: xxxx

 ### Introduction

-**REFINE** is a simple yet effective representation learning framework for trajectory data, equipped with closed-loop theoretical guarantees through a transcription refinement mechanism.
+**xxxx** is a simple yet effective representation learning framework for trajectory data, equipped with closed-loop theoretical guarantees through a transcription refinement mechanism.
 It integrates road network–aware generative reconstruction with feedback-driven contrastive learning, enabling the model to capture both fine-grained local movement semantics and global spatio-temporal dependencies—without relying on manually designed augmentation views.

 <div align=center>
 <img src="Framework.png"/>